Red Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The moneyline set for this matchup implies the Red Sox have a 50% chance of walking away with the win.
+- The implied moneyline probablility for this matchup gives the Red Sox a 60% chance to win.

-- Boston and its opponents have gone over the total this season in 73 of its 138 opportunities.
+- Boston has played in 139 games with an over/under set, and have combined with its opponents to go over the total 74 times (74-61-4).

-- The Red Sox have an against the spread record of 3-6-0 in nine games with a line this season.
+- The Red Sox have covered just 33.3% of their games this season, going 3-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!